figield/islands_explorer/README.md

 ![Mprof for milion from_graph](profiling/mprof_for_milion_from_graph.png)

-## Conclusions
+## Summary

+I spent about 4 hours coming up with this algorithm.
+It took me much longer to write tests (TDD of course!), refactor the code and play around with memory profiling.
+I'm being a bit too scientific in my approach, but I hope you like my solution.

-The results are quite surprising.
+And the results are quite surprising.

 1. The algorithm I implemented runs comparably fast as graph-based solutions, and uses much less memory.
 I achived this by processing data in the fly, when streaming it from the file.
-Graph based algorithms need to have the whole map loaded into the memory, which is a disadvantage where it comes to handling huge data or specific ones (like `one big islang`).
+Graph based algorithms need to have the whole map loaded into the memory, which is a disadvantage where it comes to handling huge data or specific ones (like `one big island`).

 2. The recursion-based algorithm fails when encountering cases leading to a "RecursionError".